-Of the five objectives above, the highest priority for the USArmy is to reduce the load and to improve the combatant's knowledge of the environment in order to facilitate the movement and manoeuvre of the units landed.
+Of the five objectives above, the highest priority for the USArmy is the reduction of the load and the better knowledge of the environment for the combatant, in order to facilitate the movement and manoeuvre of the landed units.
 Thus, this institution has divided its current strategy into three phases: firstly, short-term, realistic and achievable objectives partly included in the current budgets (2016-2020), then a possible medium-term one for which budget lines have been proposed (2021-2030), and finally a long-term one (2031-2040) concerning foresight and for which a fund limited to research has been programmed in the budget.